An ecosystem that

 1

-We share open health datasets and develop open source software tools to foster innovation in healthcare.
+We share open health datasets, develop open source software tools, and share learning material to foster innovation in healthcare.

 Datasets